acorbat/FRET_Transformation/README.md

 This package contains typical functions used to treat the anisotropy curves such as sigmoid region selectors, transformation from anisotropy to monomer fraction curves and its parameters optimization.

-Needs numpy, scipy.optimize, anisotropy_functions and caspase_fit.
+Needs numpy, scipy.optimize, matplotlib, anisotropy_functions and caspase_fit.